chrisweb/web-audio-api-player/README.md

 * persistVolume: [boolean] (default: true) if this value is set to true the player will use the localstorage of the browser and save the value of the volume (localstorage entry key is **WebAudioAPIPlayerVolume**), if the page gets reloaded or the user comes back later the player will check if there is a value in the localstorage and automatically set the player volume to that value
 * loadPlayerMode: [typePlayerModes] (default: PLAYER_MODE_AUDIO) this is a constant you can import from player, currently you can chose between two modes, [PLAYER_MODE_AUDIO](#player_mode_audio) which uses the audio element to load sounds via the audio element and [PLAYER_MODE_AJAX](#player_mode_ajax) to load sounds via the web audio API, for more info about the modes read the [modes extended knowledge](#modes-extended-knowledge) chapter
 * audioContext: [AudioContext] (default: null) a custom [audiocontext](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext) you inject to replace the default audiocontext of the player
+* addAudioElementsToDom: [boolean] (default: false) when audio elements get created, they are by default offscreen (not added to the DOM), if you want the audio elements to be added to the DOM set this option to true

 ### sound attributes